Jeevz10/kMeans-Clustering/README.md

 # kMeans-Clustering
 This is the second assignment I did when taking the course -- Big Data for Data Science.
-This assignment rquired me to implement kMeans clustering in Spark without the use of MLib.
+This assignment required me to implement kMeans clustering in Spark without the use of MLib.
 The programming language used is Scala.

 ### Problem Statement